Into the Fluid Heart of Wallmapu Territory

 "My work is very linked to the archive and the revision of history, whether it be to revise chronicles or colonial tales."

-Wild and Queer Ecologies, is an ongoing research strand of Back to Earth in which artists, writers and practitioners, reflect on normative narratives and regulating constructs within the environmental discourse and responses to the climate emergency.
+Queer Earth and Liquid Matters, is an ongoing research strand of Back to Earth in which artists, writers and practitioners, reflect on normative narratives and regulating constructs within the environmental discourse and responses to the climate emergency.
 Here in a new article, Gómez-Barris and Calfuqueo explore specifically how queer/trans indigenous embodiment can complicate the many dualities of the Western ontology.
 You can explore more of Gómez-Barris’ research, in the episode Queer Currents, and stay tuned for more realisations of the Wild and Queer Ecologies research platform.

 Into the Fluid Heart of Wallmapu Territory